Tag

 hardest vikings list 11 valheim

 Valhiem’s Steam page describes it as “brutal” but I actually think this is one of the most relaxing co-op games on this list.
 There’s something for everyone here.
-If you’d like to focus on laid-back Viking settlement building and boar hunting in a peaceful environment you can hang out in the sandbox’s first area and do exactly that; if you and your friends are looking for some proper Viking action, you can head off into the world and get your butt beaten by skeletons, grey dwarfs, trolls, and its beastly Norse-themed bosses.
+If you’d like to focus on laid-back Viking settlement building and boar hunting in a peaceful environment you can hang out in the sandbox’s first area and do exactly that; if you and your friends are looking for some proper Viking , you can head off into the world and get your butt beaten by skeletons, grey dwarfs, trolls, and its beastly Norse-themed bosses.

 Valheim is still in early access, but there is already loads stuffed into its open world for you to dive into.
 A beginner’s tip: watch out for falling trees.
 Seriously, they can straight-up kill you in one splat.